rodrigo-serra/segment-anything-2-real-time/docker/README.md

 4. Changed the file "sam2_realtime.sh" to run right docker image

+# Docker
 Attach to the running container docker exec -it <container_name_or_id> bash

+# Github
+List remote connections to Github git remote -v

+Pull from the original repo
+git pull origin main

+Push
+git push origin main  # Push to the original repository git push mysam2 main  # Push to your new repository